delphidabbler/codesnip-faq/UsingCodeSnip.md

 From time to time you may need to add another namespace.
 Just repeat the appropriate process above and add the necessary namespace(s).

-You can see a list of RTL and VCL namespaces, and the units they contain, in the Delphi XE2 or later help.
-The current list is in the [*Unit Scope Names*](http://docwiki.embarcadero.com/RADStudio/Rio/en/Unit_Scope_Names) topic of the RADStudio documentation.
+You can see a list of RTL and VCL namespaces, and the units they contain, in the Delphi help.
+The current list is in the [*Unit Scope Names*](https://docwiki.embarcadero.com/RADStudio/Rio/en/Unit_Scope_Names) topic of the RADStudio documentation.

 At the time of writing, the following namespaces are required to compile all the code in the online Code Snippets Database: